ShuhanSun/metrics.demo/Metrics.md

 ### Common categories of metric

 ####  1. Counter
-Counters report a single metric, a count, it can increment by a fixed positive amount.
+The counter metric type is used for any value that **increases** by a fixed positive amount.

 For example: